ffsit/chat/src/js/src/irc/connectors/README.md

 Expected Chat Events
 -----------
 The following events are expected by the chat library.
 These events can be implemented using the vga.util.listener class or can be your own implementation.
-The events in the vga.irc.chat class are simply public methods that can be called at anytime.
+The events in the vga.webchat.chat class are simply public methods that can be called at anytime.

 ### Events
 * onConnect